tsirrus/jquery-textarea-counter-workshop/README.md

 Next, modify your jQuery code to display the **remaining character count** in the `span`.

+**NOTE**: Make sure your JavaScript code does not hardcode the 140 characters value.
+Instead you should try to [find out the `maxlength` attribute of the textarea](https://api.jquery.com/attr/).
+This way if you later change the maxlength, your counter will still work appropriately.

 For bonus points, make it so that the character count display is:

 * Green if more than 20% of characters are left